-A healthy lifestyle, comprised of regular physical activity and balanced diet, has been shown to increase physical, mental and emotional well-being.
+A healthy lifestyle, comprised of regular physical activity, has been shown to increase physical, mental, and emotional well-being.
+Consequently, regular physical activity critical to preventative care.

-Note that 24% of respondents indicated that they do not exercise at all, while the majority (67%) of residents exercise 1-5 times per week.
-The most common reasons for not exercising are not having enough energy, no time and dislike of exercise.
+Note that 29% of respondents indicated that they do not exercise at all, while the majority (60%) of residents exercise 1-5 times per week.
+The most common reasons for not exercising are not having enough energy, no time or a dislike of exercise.